abgeschiedenheit/abgeschiedenheit.github.io/index.md

-# log
+# weblog

-Brief logs pertaining to anything under the sun but mostly software.
-There is an [atom feed](/atom.xml), if that's your jam.
+Brief logs pertaining to all things web.
+There is an [atom feed](/atom.xml).